 Other versions: This Ignasi Riera Llum floor lamp exists in several colours.
 It was also made as a floor lamp with a single light, a pendant lamp, a wall lamp and a table lamp.
 A table lamp can be found here, on Vintageinfo.

-Several Ignasi Riera exists.
-But about the designer of this lamp there is no information to be found.
+Several Ignasi Riera exist.
+But who the designer of this particular lamp is, is unsure.
 Two well known Ignasi Riera are Joan Ignasi Riera Mas, a designer and architect from Barcelona, but he is too young.
 Maybe it was his father or a family member who designed this floor lamp.
 Ignasi Riera i Gassiot is a writer, journalist, lecturer and parliamentarian born in 1940, also from Barcelona, Spain.

 Llum, which means light in Spanish, was a lighting company from Barcelona, Spain.
-Unfortunately no information to be found, except for some lamps from the 70’s and 80’s online.
+Unfortunately no information can be found, except for some lamps from the 70s and 80s online.
 Do you have more info about the company?
-Please use the contact form and make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.